-Creative Time is honored to present VIGIL, a new series of light projections by Jenny Holzer.
-Employing her signature text-based practice, Holzer will project testimonies, responses, and poems by people confronting the everyday reality of gun violence onto the iconic buildings at Rockefeller Center after sundown.
-These hauntingly sober first-person accounts serve both as an acknowledgement of communities impacted by gun violence and an invitation for dialogue around the prevalence of this issue in the United States.
-Holzer will feature texts from the compilation Bullets into Bells: Poets & Citizens Respond to Gun Violence, stories from Moments that Survive collected by Everytown for Gun Safety, and poems by teens who have grown up in the shadow of mass shootings.
+Creative Time is honored to have presented VIGIL, a series of light projections by Jenny Holzer.
+Employing her signature text-based practice, Holzer projected testimonies, responses, and poems by people confronting the everyday reality of gun violence onto the iconic buildings at Rockefeller Center after sundown.
+These hauntingly sober first-person accounts served both as an acknowledgement of communities impacted by gun violence and an invitation for dialogue around the prevalence of this issue in the United States.
+Holzer featured texts from the compilation Bullets into Bells: Poets & Citizens Respond to Gun Violence, stories from Moments that Survive collected by Everytown for Gun Safety, and poems by teens who have grown up in the shadow of mass shootings.

-Returning to Jenny Holzer’s illuminating body of work, VIGIL offers a moment to reflect on the past and look forward to the notion of a collective future.
+Returning to Jenny Holzer’s illuminating body of work, VIGIL offered a moment to reflect on the past and look forward to the notion of a collective future.